 Cats smothering babies

-This seems to have become a bit of an urban legend, and many people will tell you that a friend of a friend of a friend lost a child due to smothering by a cat.
-I have spent a great deal of time looking into this and have found one possible case where this occurred.
-However, that’s not to say that cats and babies are a good mix, they aren’t.
-A newborn baby is not much larger than your average adult cat and must be kept safe.
+This urban legend will not go away, many people will tell you that a friend of a friend of a friend lost a child due to smothering by a cat.
+I have spent a lot of time looking into this and have found one possible case where this occurred.
+That’s not to say that cats and babies are a good mix to be left unattended.
+A newborn baby is not much larger than an average adult cat and must be kept safe while they are tiny.